Temescal Roots Project

 The project will reside in a new plaza that is planned for the intersection of Telegraph, Shattuck Avenue, and 45th Street which is currently a bike and pedestrian-only zone.
 This location lies directly adjacent to the historic Kasper’s Hot Dogs building, a neighborhood eatery that first opened in the 1930s and was frequently patronized by many Black Panther Party members.
 The art installation, plaza, and restaurant are being planned and designed in parallel to create a culturally significant and vibrant outdoor resource for the neighborhood.

-Did the Black Panther Party really begin in Temescal?
+Did the Black Panther Party really begin in/around Temescal?

 Yes it really did!
 Did you know:

-- Two of the first Black Panther Party headquarters were in Temescal.
+• Two of the first Black Panther Party headquarters were in Temescal (remember, the western edge of Temescal was truncated by the installation of Hwy 24).

-- The first successful community action conducted by the Black Panther Party occurred in Temescal.
+• The first successful community action conducted by the Black Panther Party occurred near Temescal.

 How did the Temescal Roots Project start?